badnikhil/projects/flutter projects/recipe_app/README.md

 ## RECIPE APP
-> Made on FLutter and Integrated with database and authentication through Firebase. <br />
+> Made on Flutter and Integrated with database and authentication through Firebase. <br />

 ## PACKAGES USED